Anne Sexton: Death

 On October 4, 1974, Sexton had lunch with Kumin to revise galleys for Sexton's manuscript of The Awful Rowing Toward God, scheduled for publication in March 1975 (Middlebrook 396).
-Later that day she died by suicide at the age of 45.
+Later that day, she committed suicide at the age of 45.

 In an interview over a year before her death, she explained she had written the first drafts of The Awful Rowing Toward God in 20 days with "two days out for despair and three days out in a mental hospital."
 She went on to say that she would not allow the poems to be published before her death.

 Her funeral was at St. Paul's Church in Dedham, Massachusetts.
 She is buried at Forest Hills Cemetery & Crematory in Jamaica Plain, Boston, Massachusetts.